Attack on Stockholm (1452): Attack

-The fleet in question consisted of 46 ships with 1,900 men, commanded by Magnus Gren and Olof Axelsson.
+The Danish fleet consisted of 46 ships with 1,900 men, commanded by Magnus Gren and Olof Axelsson.
 The fleet had likely previously been tasked with transferring the men to Sweden, and it had previously attacked Öland according to the "Lübeck Chronicle".
 However, due to the country being so well fortified, this attack had been repelled.
 The entrance to Stockholm had no defenses at the time, and the Danes were able to sail into the harbour without issues.
 When they attempted to breach the so-called "boom" with 16 ships, they were repelled.
 They also attempted to break through at Skeppsholmen and Vångsön which failed.

 However, the Danes managed to land at Käpplingen (modern-day Blasieholmen), being separated from Norrmalm at the time.
 It seemed that they intended to attack Stockholm from the north.
 When a group of peasants tried building a bridge across the channel to repel the Danes, they were suddenly attacked and forced to flee in a panic.
 The Danes continued chasing them into Norrmalm, however, Stockholm's burghers soon came to their aid.
 The peasants regained their courage and a large number of Danes were thrown into the water as the hastily retreated across the bridge.
 Others died from pitchforks.
 During the retreat, some thirty Germans drowned in the channel.

 After receiving news of the attack, Karl Knutsson marched to Stockholm in a matter of four days to defend it.
 However, Olof Axelsson had been warned by his daughter, Birgitta, who was married to Erengisle Nilsson, the commander of Örebro.
 This warning allowed the Danes to withdraw and set up position at Stegesund or Stäksund.
 Knutsson ordered 35–36 ships and other smaller vessels to pursue the Danish fleet as far out as possible.
 By the time these arrived, however, the Danes had disappeared.
 According to the Lübeck Chronicle, more than 400 Danes had died off Stockholm.